The symmetric invariants of the centralizers and Slodowy grading: Other examples, remarks and a conjecture

 \section{Other examples, remarks and a conjecture}

-This section provides examples of nilpotent elements which verify the polynomiality condition but that are not good.
-We also obtain an example of nilpotent element in type {\bf D}$_{7}$ which does not verify the polynomiality condition (cf.~Example \ref{erc3}).
+This section provides examples of nilpotent elements which satisfy the polynomiality condition but that are not good.
+We also obtain an example of nilpotent element in type {\bf D}$_{7}$ which does not satisfy the polynomiality condition (cf.~Example \ref{erc3}).
 Then we conclude with some remarks and a conjecture.